ringcentral/ringcentral-softphone-js/README.md

 Make a phone call to the phone number you configured in `.env` file.

-The app will auto pick up the call and save your voice to `temp.raw`
+The app will auto pick up the call and save your voice to `audio.raw`

-You can play `test.raw` file by command line
+You can play `audio.raw` file by command line

 ```
-play -b 16 -e signed -c 1 -r 48000 temp.raw
+play -b 16 -e signed -c 1 -r 48000 audio.raw
 ```

 If `play` command is not available, please install `sox`: `brew install sox`.